 CCA recognizes the time and effort your offices have spent on this incredibly complex issue.
 We thank you and appreciate the opportunity to comment on the proposed regulatory framework that would implement a sidewalk vending program for food and merchandise sales on the city's sidewalks.
 We believe it is a well-crafted framework, as it recognizes the importance of brick and mortar businesses, sports and entertainment venues, and location filming.
+We do have concerns regarding the special district vending model as it is proposed in the framework, and will work to make it a process that can be utilized by communities.

-In addition, we support your efforts to end the use of misdemeanors for sidewalk vending violations under Los Angeles Municipal Code 42.00.
+We support your efforts to end the use of misdemeanors for sidewalk vending violations under Los Angeles Municipal Code 42.00.
 This is an important action for the city to take immediately, while the sidewalk vending program is being fully developed and funded.